 Every day that I am out walking, I see new growth on trees, the shrubs are flowering, and flowers are blooming everywhere, showing off petals or fragrance.
+And even though I experience Spring annually, it never fails to lift my spirits.
+The pandemic has been a hardship for so many, for such a long time, and for so many reasons, and yet my heart yields to Spring without fail.
 Although we enjoy a lovely climate year-round here in southern California, Spring is still a delight.
 And when I think of Spring, I always think of this poem.
 I had to memorize it as a freshman in college and it’s these words that come to mind in Spring.
 I never lived in England, but I lived through winters in Chicago and Kansas and Pennsylvania.
 When Spring arrived there it was just as glorious as Robert Browning described below in “Home Thoughts From Abroad”

 Oh, to be in England

 Now that April’s there,